-- · Lower the bow. - · Result in quicker planing off, especially with a heavy load or a stern heavy boat. - · Generally improve the ride in choppy water. - Increase steering torque or pull to the right (with the normal right hand rotation propeller). - In excess can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
+- Lower the bow. - Result in quicker planing off, especially with a heavy load or a stern heavy boat. - · Generally improve the ride in choppy water. - Increase steering torque or pull to the right. - In excess can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
 This can result in an unexpected turn in either direction (called bow steering or over-steering) if any turn is attempted or if a significant wave is encountered.